mediacurrent/theme_generator_8/README.md

 From now on, when working on this theme change into its directory and run `nvm use` and NVM will switch to the specified version for you.

-3. Create a new theme by running this command:
+3. Create a new theme (Do not change this command):
 ```bash
 npm create yo mc-d8-theme
 ```

 You should be taken through a series of questions that allow you to pick the best options for your theme.

 **IMPORTANT**: Your theme's machine name should always match the directory name you created in step 1 above.